gregyjames/LeaderElection/README.md

 # Leader Election

-A C# implementaion of the distributed leader election pattern using common paradigms.
+An easy-to-use C# implementation of the distributed leader election pattern, leveraging common infrastructure tools like Azure Blob Storage, Redis, and others.

 ## Features